dancher00/quadruped-skateboard-mounting/README.md

 ## Acknowledgements

-The project uses some code from the Robot Lab repo
+The project uses code from the Robot Lab repo

 Sim2Real tba soon